econoalchemist/COLDCARD-MiddleGround/README.md

 After passing the test, you will be at the ColdCard's main menu.
 Your ColdCard is ready to start receiving deposits, next we'll set it up as a "watch-only" wallet in Sparrow Wallet and demonstrate how to transact in an air-gapped fashion.
 If you are interested in adding the additional security of a passphrase to your ColdCard wallet, then check out the [Paranoid guide](https://github.com/econoalchemist/ColdCard-Paranoid).

-## Connecting ColdCard to Sparrow Wallet
+## Air-gapped communication & transacting with Sparrow Wallet
 Sparrow Wallet is a Bitcoin wallet designed to be connected with your own node and ran from your desktop or laptop computer.
 This is a user-friendly wallet with an intuitive interface and many advanced features for a range of capabilities.
 To learn more about Sparrow Wallet and for installation instructions, visit the [Sparrow Wallet website](https://www.sparrowwallet.com/).

 In this guide you will see how to connect your ColdCard to Sparrow Wallet using a your own BitcoinCore node.
 If you don't have your own Bitcoin node, you can use reputable public Electrum servers as demonstrated in the [UltraQuick guide](https://github.com/econoalchemist/ColdCard-UltraQuick).
 However, there are privacy tradeoffs that come with using the convenience of a public Electrum server.
 Luckily there are a number of resources avilable to help you spin up your own Bitcoin node, to learn more check out: